Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

-We can similarly compile it to a delegate to invoke it at runtime:
+We can then similarly compile a delegate and invoke it:

 ```csharp
 var block = CreateStatementBlock();